Vikuuu/Vikuuu.github.io/src/content/posts/building-git-part-5.md

 did with the writing of the `HEAD` file.

-Firstly, we obtain the lock, create a buffer, write headers to the buffer and then iterate over the map of entries, and write all of there metadata to the buffer, after writing all the content we get the SHA-1 hash for all the content in our buffer.
+Firstly, we obtain the lock, create a buffer, write headers to the buffer and then iterate over the map of entries.
+And write all of there metadata to the buffer, after writing all the content we get the SHA-1 hash for all the content in our buffer.
 And lastly we commit the data to the `index` file via lockfile commit function, that writes all the data to the file and remove the lock to the file.